|

 153 km

 We came to Lemmer to visit the pumping station Woudagemaal, one of the world heritage sites in the Netherlands, which is just opposite the harbour / camping.
-This morning we walk there and go on a tour.
+This morning we walked there and went on a guided tour.

-It is fascinating how this 100 year old pumping station is still in perfect condition and kept ready to be put into operation any time necessary.
+It was fascinating, how this 100 year old pumping station is still in perfect condition and kept ready to be put into operation any time necessary.

 The 5 steam engines are operated with heavy fuel oil and need 8 hours to get started.

-After this very interesting tour we leave Lemmer and drive further on to Giethoorn, also called the Venice of the Netherlands.
-At reaching the village we take one of the parkings from the boat rentals and have some lunch while we wait for a boat.
+After this very interesting tour we left Lemmer and drove further on to Giethoorn, also called the Venice of the Netherlands.
+Reaching the village, we took one of the parkings from the boat rentals and had some lunch while we waited for a boat.

 Giethoorn boat rental